-Write protection of the status register Memory protect W signal SRWD bit Mode Protected area Unprotected area 1 0 Software protected (SPM) Status register is writable (if the WREN) instruction has set the WEL bit).
+Write protection of the Memory protect W signal SRWD bit Mode status register Protected area1 Unprotected area 1 0 protected (SPM) Status register is writable (if the WREN) instruction has set the WEL bit).
 The values in the BP1 and BP0 bits can be changed.
-Write protected Ready to accept Write instructions 0 0 1 1 0 1 Hardware protected (HPM) Status register is hardware write protected.
-The values in the BP1 and BP0 bits cannot be changed.
-Write protected Ready to accept Write instructions
+Write protected Ready to accept Write instructions 0 0 1 1 0 1 protected (HPM) Ũ Write protected Ready to accept Write instructions